App-vNext/Polly/docs/strategies/hedging.md

 > Use this mode only when absolutely necessary, as it consumes the most resources, particularly when the hedging strategy uses remote resources such as remote HTTP services.

 - All executions are initiated simultaneously, adhering to the `MaxHedgedAttempts` limit.
-- The final result will be the quickest successful execution.
+- The final result will be the fastest successful execution.
 - If all executions fail, the final result will be the first failure encountered.

 ### Dynamic mode